NataliaLKB/learn-git-basics/README.md

 <a name="git-collaboration" id="git-collaboration"></a>
 # Git for Collaboration

-Git for Collaboration is aimed at the second week students of the course.
+Git for Collaboration is aimed at the second week students of the course, or those that have mastered the first section.
 Even though most of the advice in this tutorial will take a while to digest - and practise is essential.
 A good goal is to understand all these concepts, and implement at least most of these tips in your collaborative projects before finishing your time as a student at Founders & Coders.

 <a name="further-terminology" id="further-terminology"></a>